Why visit Chan Chan?

 - Nine large citadels, each enclosed by walls as high as 26 feet, and containing temples, houses, storehouses and funeral platforms.
 The Chimu were skilled goldsmiths, and once the temple walls were clad in gold, the palace gardens housed gold animal statues, and the city walls were brightly painted.
 Today the only decoration that remains is the intricate carving.

 - The Museo de Sitio houses scale model replicas showing what life was like when the Chimu lived here.
+You'll also find maps and aerial images of the site.

 - Roam the corridors of the Tschudi temple citadel and, amongst its chambers and plazas, form your own understanding of this lost civilisation.